Bad Girls Bible

 Dominant and Submissive Contract

-Once you get past novice BDSM activities like the ideas in this post, you may need a contract that’s more structured and in depth.
+Once you get past novice BDSM activities, you may need a contract that’s more structured and in depth.

 The following contract is based on a BDSM contract originally created by Jay Wiseman, the author of definitive BDSM guidebook “SM 101.”
 You can find this book at retailers such as Amazon.
 Mr. Wiseman described the 16 tents of a BDSM contract: